macchina-io/sample-workspace/README.md

 To debug your application in Visual Studio Code, a [launch.json](.vscode/launch.json) file is provided that will set up the necessary environment variables and launch the debug build of macchina.io with the configuration file in the `etc` directory.
+The [launch.json](.vscode/launch.json) contains multiple configurations, for macOS, Linux x86_64 and Linux armv7l.
+You will need to select the correct configuration for your system from the Debugger's configuration drop-down box in the *Run* view.
 To start debugging, select *Run > Start Debugging* from the menu bar.

+On Linux, make sure that the code cache directory (`var/cache/bundles`) exists before launching, otherwise starting most bundles will fail (see above for the details).

-On macOS, the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension is required for debugging to work.
+On macOS, the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension is required for debugging to work with Xcode's LLDB.